dritonpr/MergeFiles/README.md

 ## API Features and Middleware

 ### Logging with Serilog
-Our API uses Serilog to log detailed and structured events, which assists in debugging, error tracking, and auditing client usage.
+API uses Serilog to log detailed and structured events, which assists in debugging, error tracking, and auditing client usage.

 #### Configuration and Usage:
 - **Initialization**: Serilog is initialized in the `Program.cs` with sinks such as Console and File to redirect logs accordingly.